drujensen/fib/README.md

 ## Optimized code that breaks the benchmark

 The code examples provided in the [optimized](optimized) folder use techniques that break the benchmark.
-The all perform at sub-second response times.
 They do not perform the same internal tasks as the other examples so are not a good for an apples to apples comparison.
+They all perform at sub-second response times.
 It demonstrates that all benchmarks will have some caveat.

 Several of these examples add very little changes to the original code:
  - The [C++ constexpr](optimized/fib-constexpr.cpp) is using a `constexpr` which optimizes the recursive call to a constant.